moran-chris/state_energy_legislation_topic_modeling/README.md

 ## Conclusion

 Employing topic modeling on bill proposals across all 50 states enables companies to more efficiently monitor the regulatory landscape and asses the potential impact it has on their business.
 This drives more informed decision making when it comes to evaluating market opportunities and preparing for changing regulatory conditions.
 To keep up with the modern pace of business, all companies should consider encorporating legislative topic modeling into their decision making processes.
-Neglecting to do so could be considered bad policy :stuck_out_tongue_winking_eye:
+Neglecting to do so could be considered bad policy :stuck_out_tongue_winking_eye:.